1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 2.md

 People to know:
  - General Alvaro Obregon
-	 - Generally a centrest lead
+	 - **Generally a centrest leader pushing small reforms in agriculture, labour, and the military, he was a Mexican president**
 		 - Lost a arm due to the revelution, fighting of Villa
 		 - Militaryly: relied on regional bosses, rotated them so they don build up power, gave out bribes to keep them loyal[^1]
 		 - Labour: dealede with CROM, was kee assest